Small-Group Session • 8–10 people • Single Session

 Performance Access Session

-For people training toward a specific physical initiative — Hyrox, a marathon, a competition, or a test — who want to ensure their body can fully access the strength, speed, and endurance they’re already building.
+For people training toward a specific physical initiative (Hyrox, a marathon, a competition) or returning after injury, who want to ensure their body can fully access the strength, speed, and endurance they’re already building.
 Training creates capacity.
 Access determines what shows up on the day.

 Who this is for